-(\) If ITERATE is specified, Spex only reads the LAPW basis set from the input data, provided by the mean-field (DFT) code, but solves the Kohn-Sham (KS) equations (as a generalized eigenvalue problem) at the k-points itself.
+() If ITERATE is specified, Spex only reads the LAPW basis set from the input data, provided by the mean-field (DFT) code, but solves the Kohn-Sham (KS) equations (as a generalized eigenvalue problem) at the k-points itself.
 This calculation effectively replaces the second run of the DFT code.
 (In this sense, the name of the keyword is a bit misleading, as the calculation is non-iterative.)
 ITERATE can also run band structure calculations.
 The k-point path is taken from KPTPATH or from a file, see below.
 The band structure is written to the file "bands".
-Using BANDINFO it is also possible to calculate band structures with orbital projections ("fat bands").
-The keyword ITERATE is not available for executables compiled with -DLOAD (configured with --enable-load).
+Using PROJECT it is also possible to calculate band structures with orbital projections ("fat bands").
+Spex offers the possibility of modifying the LAPW basis set (when ITERATE is used) in the section LAPW of the input file (Section 6.1) The keyword ITERATE is not available for executables compiled with -DLOAD (configured with --enable-load).

 ITERATE Solve KS equations.
 (Includes SOC if it is included in the underlying DFT calculation.)
 ITERATE NR Solve non-relativistic KS equations.
 (Excludes SOC.)
 ITERATE SR Solve scalar-relativistic KS equations.
 (Excludes SOC.)
 ITERATE FR Solve relativistic KS equations.
 (Includes SOC.)
 ITERATE -1 Solve KS equations and neglect eigenvalues below -1 htr.
 ITERATE SR -5eV Solve scalar-relatvisitic KS equations and neglect eigenvalues below -5 eV.
 ITERATE FR STOP Solve relativistic KS equations (including SOC), then stop.
 ITERATE BANDS Run band structure calculation along the k-point path defined by KPTPATH, then stop.
-ITERATE FR Include SOC in the band structure calculation and take the k-point path from the file BANDS qpts "qpts".
+ITERATE FR Include SOC in the band structure calculation and take the k-point path from the file BANDS "qpts" "qpts".